-Vehicle Load A ratio of the number of passengers on a vehicle to the number of seats Bus - The average of all loads during the peak operating period should not exceed the following load factors: 1.4 passengers/seat D/R - N/A
+Vehicle Load A ratio of the number of passengers on a vehicle to the number of seats Bus - The average of all loads during the peak operating period should not exceed the following load factors: 1.4 passengers/seat D/R - N/A route Service Availability The service area Bus - The urbanized area and within 3⁄4 mile of route D/R - 100% of all trips requested by ADA-qualified patrons within the service area shall be accommodated.
+Vehicle Assignment -Take into account Bus - ATRANS entire bus fleet is made up of identical buses, the operating characteristics of the buses within the fleet.

 Vehicle Headway Bus - all headways are 60

 The time interval minutes.

-between two vehicles traveling in the same direction on the same D/R - N/A
+between two vehicles

+traveling in the same D/R - N/A

+direction on the same